amds-ldeo/Vocabulary/README.md

 ### Minerals
 Draft vocabulary for mineral species.
 Information pulled from Wikipedia, RRUFF, and MinDat.
 Includes hierarchy from Strunz classes and Mindat mineral groups.
-- [HTML view of Mineral vocabulary]( https://amds-ldeo.github.io/Vocabulary/geochemistry/html/mineralSKOS.html).
+- [HTML view of Mineral vocabulary](https://geosamples.github.io/vocabularies/mineralSKOS.html).
 This is a big file, takes awhile to load.
-- [SKOS Turtle file, Mineral vocabulary draft](https://github.com/amds-ldeo/Vocabulary/blob/MineralVocabulary/geochemistry/Minerals/mineralSKOS.ttl).
-Draft is in the MineralVocabulary branch of this repository.
+- [SKOS Turtle file, Mineral vocabulary draft](https://github.com/GeoSamples/vocabularies/blob/main/vocabulary/mineralSKOS.ttl).
+Draft is in the vocabularies repo for geosamples.org.